SUNY Potsdam’s Crane School of Music Hosted the World Premiere of ‘Computing Venus,’ Presented by Crane Opera Ensemble from Oct. 31 to Nov. 3

 Composer Timothy C. Takach and librettist Caitlin Vincent were selected as the recipients of the 2024 Domenic J. Pellicciotti Opera Composition Prize for the new opera, “Computing Venus.”
-The opera provides a fascinating glimpse into the life of astronomer Maria Mitchell, a ground-breaking historical figure who paved the way for women in STEM in the 19th century.
-The opera follows Mitchell’s efforts to cultivate the next generation of women astronomers, even as growing movements threatened to close the world of science to women forever.
+The opera provided a fascinating glimpse into the life of astronomer Maria Mitchell, a ground-breaking historical figure who paved the way for women in STEM in the 19th century.
+The opera followed Mitchell’s efforts to cultivate the next generation of women astronomers, even as growing movements threatened to close the world of science to women forever.

 “Inspired by the stars, encouraged by her family to reach for them, this woman of science, swam upstream against the current of men in science, to reach for her stars on earth – teaching others to appreciate the science of learning about what was in the sky above us all,” Oxberry said.
 “For me, this is the soul of the opera – the female human spirit can endure much and can keep moving forward and can state very clearly that science told them then, women could learn anything and be successful at it.”

-“As a collaborative artist and music educator, I am thrilled that our students at The Crane School of Music have had the opportunity this year to both workshop and premiere this new opera, written specifically for us,” said Voelker, who is a visiting assistant professor of vocal coaching and accompanying.
+“As a collaborative artist and music educator, I am thrilled that our students at The Crane School of Music had the opportunity this year to both workshop and premiere this new opera, written specifically for us,” said Voelker, who is a visiting assistant professor of vocal coaching and accompanying.
 “In today’s musical climate, the ability for artists to collaborate and to breathe life into brand new music is one of the most important skills that we can impart, both within the field of traditional music and among contemporary genres and music industry.
-We excitedly welcome composer Timothy Takach and librettist Caitlin Vincent to Potsdam, and thank them for taking the time to work directly with our students.”
+We excitedly welcomed composer Timothy Takach and librettist Caitlin Vincent to Potsdam, and thank them for taking the time to work directly with our students.”

-The student cast and orchestra includes 44 talented students, including dual-casting of each of the principal roles.
+The student cast and orchestra included 44 talented students, including dual-casting of each of the principal roles.
 Noted dramaturg Cori Ellison, a leading creative figure in the opera world, assisted Takach and Vincent as they developed their final work.

-The world premiere production of “Computing Venus” includes projection design by Camilla Tassi, lighting design by Tonry Lathroum, technical direction by Thomas Grabowski, wardrobe supervision by Sarah Diederich, and stage management by Ryan Holahan and Dana Butcher.
+The world premiere production of “Computing Venus” included projection design by Camilla Tassi, lighting design by Tonry Lathroum, technical direction by Thomas Grabowski, wardrobe supervision by Sarah Diederich, and stage management by Ryan Holahan and Dana Butcher.

 The Domenic J. Pellicciotti Opera Composition Prize was founded by Dr. Gary C. Jaquay ’67 to honor his life partner, Domenic J. Pellicciotti, an ardent fan of opera.
 The award seeks to encourage and acknowledge the creation of new opera works that explore themes related to tolerance, inclusion or the celebration of diversity.
 The Pellicciotti Prize is awarded every four years.
 To learn more about the Domenic J. Pellicciotti Opera Composition Prize, visit www.potsdam.edu/pellicciotti.